-To a large extent, the changes in the numbers over time reflect changes in technology.
-For instance, no one considered a flat-screen TV or an iPod a necessity in 1996, because they didn’t exist.
+To a large extent, the changes over time reflect technology shifts.
+For example, no one considered a flat-screen TV or iPod a necessity in 1996 because they didn’t exist.

-This also gives a clue as to why the percentages went down for so many items between 2006 and 2009.
-When the Great Recession hit in 2007, Americans began paring back their budgets.
-As more people went without things such as air conditioning or dishwashers, doing so began to seem normal, and people became less inclined to see them as necessities.
+That also gives a clue as to why so many percentages went down between 2006 and 2009.
+The 2007-09 Great Recession made many Americans scale back.
+After going without, it begins to seem normal to live without things like air conditioning or dishwashers.
+Thus, people became less inclined to see them as necessities.

-If a necessity is something that everybody needs, it seems logical that a luxury must be something that nobody really needs, but many people want.
+If a necessity is something everybody needs, a luxury must be something nobody really needs but many people want.
 However, the dictionary definition goes a little bit further than this.
 It says a luxury is “an inessential, desirable item that is expensive or difficult to obtain.”

 Note that this definition has two parts.
-A luxury isn’t just something that’s “desirable” – it also has to be expensive.
-This suggests that luxuries are valuable not just for the enjoyment they provide, but also as a sign of status.
+A luxury isn’t just something desirable.
+It also has to be expensive.
+That suggests luxuries are valuable for both the enjoyment they provide and as a status symbol.

-For example, a fur coat is valuable partly because it’s nice and warm, and an iPod is valuable because you can store all your favorite tunes on it.
-However, another part of what makes these items desirable is their high price tags.
+For example, a fur coat is valuable partly because it’s nice and warm, and an iPhone is valuable because it provides on-the-go Internet.
+But another part of what makes them desirable is their high price tags.
 Because not everyone can afford them, owning one is a way to show your wealth and position to the world.